thephez/backup-readme/platform/markdown/resources-repository-overview.md

-[block:callout]
-{
-  "type": "info",
-  "title": "Change to monorepo",
+> 📘 Change to monorepo
+>
-  "body": "Dash Platform v0.21 migrated to a [monorepo](https://en.wikipedia.org/wiki/Monorepo) structure to streamline continuous integration builds and testing.
-A number of the libraries below were previously independent repositories but now are aggregated into the [`packages` directory](https://github.com/dashevo/platform/tree/master/packages) of the monorepo (https://github.com/dashevo/platform/)."
+> Dash Platform v0.21 migrated to a [monorepo](https://en.wikipedia.org/wiki/Monorepo) structure to streamline continuous integration builds and testing.
+A number of the libraries below were previously independent repositories but now are aggregated into the [`packages` directory](https://github.com/dashevo/platform/tree/master/packages) of the monorepo (https://github.com/dashevo/platform/).
-}
-[/block]

 # js-dash-sdk

 Dash client-side JavaScript library for application development and wallet payment/signing.
 Uses wallet-lib, dapi-client, and dashcore-lib to expose layer-1 and layer-2 functionality.
 Main user is app developers.